Beginnings and Endings

 disaffecting

-those who would control her
+those who would disable her

 she’s trouble